TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Voice/README.md

 On the downside is *cost*: certified radios cost a multiple of the price of uncertified radios.

-## Cheap Illegal Radios
+## Cheap "Illegal" Radios
 While generic Chinese radios are much more affordable and can be programmed to use the required frequencies and power levels for license-free bands, they are typically **not certified**—and thus illegal to use on one of the license-free bands in most countries.

 <img src="images/rfvoice_analog_overview.png" width="30%" height="30%" />

 Such radios aren't *illegal per se*.
-They are just illegal to use **without a proper license**.
-As an analogy, while you can ride a bicycle license-free, a driver's license is required for a Ducati because there is much more risk and skill involved.
+They are just illegal to use **without a proper license** and/or on one of the license-free bands.

+As an analogy, while you can ride a bicycle license-free, a driver's license is required for a *Ducati* because there is just much more risk involved for you and bystanders if you don't know what you are doing.

 * **Certified Radios:** Fool-proof to operate, no special knowledge required by the user.
 * **Uncertified Radios:** Highly flexible, require technical understanding and programming.
-Else, such radios can easily cause severe interference.
+Used inappropriately, such radios can easily cause severe interference.
 That's why such radios require a license, i.e. [HAM radio amateur](https://en.wikipedia.org/wiki/Amateur_radio).

 Even such a license wouldn't allow you to use these radios on one of the license-free bands.
 You'd be restricted to the frequency ranges specifically assigned to HAM radio.

 ### Why is it illegal?

-There are a number of (good) reasons why uncertified radios are illegal to use without a proper license:
+There are a number of very good reasons why uncertified radios are illegal to use without a proper license:

 * **Spurious Emissions:**
-Many radios emit so-called *spurious emissions*: when you transmit, you send not only on your own frequency, but also in parallel on higher *harmonic* frequencies (typically 2x, 3x, 4x, etc. the frequency you dialed in).
+Many cheap radios emit so-called *spurious emissions*: when you transmit, you send not only on your own frequency, but also in parallel on higher *harmonic* frequencies (typically 2x, 3x, 4x, etc. the frequency you dialed in).

-  Harmonics are a general problem of transceivers, yet cheap radios lack the suppression found in more expensive certified radios.
+  Harmonics are a general problem of radio transceivers, yet cheap radios lack the suppression found in more expensive certified radios.
 Using cheap radios may therefore severely interfere with emergency and other services in other frequency ranges—without you even noticing.

   Licensed HAM radio amateurs have the test equipment to detect harmonics, and the knowledge and means to attenuate them if present.
 * **Illegal Power:**